kamiazya/rediagram/README.md

 # rediagram

-Prototyping system architectures by using React/MDX.
+Prototyping system architectures by using React.

 ## Key Feature